May 01, 2019

 70th Anniversary Signature Events Series

-The International Statesman Award is being presented to NATO Deputy Secretary General Rose Gottemoeller, who is accepting the award on behalf of NATO Secretary General Jens Stoltenberg.
+The International Statesman Award was presented to NATO Deputy Secretary General Rose Gottemoeller, who accepted the award on behalf of NATO Secretary General Jens Stoltenberg.

 About the Event

-The World Affairs Council of Philadelphia is honored to welcome NATO Deputy Secretary General, Rose Gottemoeller, who will be accepting the International Statesman Award as part of the Council’s 70th Anniversary Signature Event Series.
+The World Affairs Council of Philadelphia was honored to welcome NATO Deputy Secretary General, Rose Gottemoeller, who accepted the International Statesman Award as part of the Council’s 70th Anniversary Signature Event Series.

 Having previously served as Under Secretary of State for Arms Control and International Security in the U.S. Department of State, Gottemoeller is the first woman to hold the post of NATO Deputy Secretary General, a crucial role in the world of geopolitics and international security.